istvan-olah/temporal-codec-server/README.md

 # Temporal Codec Application

 ## Overview
 The Codec Application is a Spring Boot project designed to encode and decode payloads using Temporal's PayloadCodec.
-It also integrates with HashiCorp Vault for secure key management and caching using Caffeine.
+It also integrates with HashiCorp Vault for secure key management.

 ## Features
 - Encode and decode payloads via REST API.
 - Secure key management with HashiCorp Vault.
-- Caching with Caffeine for improved performance.
 - Scheduled key rotation.

 ## Technologies Used